Jacqueline Moloney

-Jacqueline Moloney (born July 1953) is an American educator and the former and first female chancellor of the University of Massachusetts Lowell.
+Jacqueline Moloney (born July 1953) is an American educator and served as the first female chancellor of the University of Massachusetts Lowell from 2015-2022.
+She has since returned to the UMass Lowell School of Education as Professor and Chancellor Emerita.
+She serves on the Boards of Directors of Enterprise Bank and Trust and is MKS Instruments.

 Moloney’s career has focused heavily on expanding online education and promoting entrepreneurship.
 Her other research interests include access and inclusion in higher education, and public education.

-In July 2021, Moloney announced plans to step down as chancellor following the 2021–2022 academic year.
-She intends to continue her work as a professor at UMass Lowell.

 Early life and education

 Jacqueline Fidler Moloney was born in Tewksbury, Massachusetts.
 She was the first in her family to attend and graduate college.
 She earned two degrees from UMass Lowell, a bachelor’s degree in sociology and a doctorate in education.

 She also holds a master’s degree in social psychology from Goddard College.

 Career

 Early career

 Moloney began her career with Lowell organizations before going to work at UMass Lowell — then called the University of Lowell — as director of talent search and college prep in 1984.
 She was later director of admissions, director of freshman programs, dean of University College and director of the Centers for Learning.

 In 1994, having received an Ed.D. that made her a “double River Hawk” (with two degrees from UMass Lowell), Moloney joined the faculty and was named Dean of Online and Continuing Education.
 She held the position until 2007, when she was named Executive Vice Chancellor.